20+ Angular RxJS Interview Questions 2025: Observables, Subjects & Operators

 const currentUser = new BehaviorSubject<string>('guest');

-currentUser.subscribe((v) => console.log('Sub 1:', v)); // 'guest'
+currentUser.subscribe((v) => console.log('Sub 1:', v)); // Immediately gets 'guest'

 currentUser.next('alice');

-currentUser.subscribe((v) => console.log('Sub 2:', v)); // 'alice'
+currentUser.subscribe((v) => console.log('Sub 2:', v)); // Immediately gets 'alice'

-// You can also access the current value synchronously
+// Synchronous access to current value

 console.log(currentUser.getValue()); // 'alice'